AdvancedCustomFields/docs/functions/get_row_index.md

 ## Description
 Returns the current row index within a `have_rows()` loop.

+Whilst stepping though the rows of a Repeater or Flexible Content field, you may find it necessary to determine the row number (index).
+This function does exactly that, avoiding the need of a custom `$i++` counter.

 ### Return
 *(int)* A numeric index of the current row.
 See notes regarding index offset.